littlepriceonu/littlepriceonu/README.md

 <h3 align="center"> if you wanna reach me, <a href="https://discord.com/users/526120594929090561">add me</a> on discord! </h3>
 <p align="center"> or you can <a href="mailto:me@littlepriceonu.com">email me</a>, but I probably won't respond as fast </p>

-<p align="center">I usually do stuff in Mostly Lua, JS/TS, and Java/C#, I really like javascript and lua the most but C# is still a language I love, I really just do a varity of stuff depending on how I feel but I make sites, tampermonkey scripts and luau scripts the most.</p>
+<p align="center">I usually do stuff in Mostly JS/TS, Luau, and Java/C#.
+I really like Typescript and Luau the most.
+I also like doing web stuff</p>

 <p align="center"> <strong>TLDR;</strong> I program and stuff, y'know? </p>